Russia's Rosneft clinches gas pipeline deal with Iraq's Kurdistan

-LONDON (Reuters) - Russian oil major Rosneft (ROSN.MM) will invest in gas pipelines in Iraq’s autonomous Kurdistan, expanding its commitment to the region ahead of an independence referendum to help it become a major exporter of gas to Turkey and Europe.
+LONDON (Reuters) - Russian oil major Rosneft (ROSN.MM) will invest in gas pipelines in Iraq’s Kurdistan, expanding its commitment to the region ahead of its independence vote to help it become a major exporter of gas to Turkey and Europe.

-Kurdistan’s parliament approved a plan on Friday to hold a referendum on independence on Sept.
-25, ignoring opposition from Baghdad and the wider region as well as Western concerns that the vote could heighten tensions in the region.

-Kurdistan has been exporting oil independently from Baghdad since 2014 and Kremlin-controlled Rosneft joined the list of buyers this year, lending the region hundreds of millions of dollars in loans guaranteed by future oil sales.
+Kurdistan has been exporting oil independently from the central government in Baghdad since 2014 and Kremlin-controlled Rosneft joined the list of buyers this year, lending the semi-autonomous region hundreds of millions of dollars in loans guaranteed by future oil sales.

+Kurdistan is holding an independence vote on Sept.
+25 as it seeks to part ways from Baghdad after years of disputes over budget revenues and the sharing of oil exports.

-Erbil, the seat of the KRG in northern Iraq, needs money to fund the fight against Islamic State and ease a budget crisis caused by low oil prices.
+Erbil, the seat of the KRG in northern Iraq, needs money to fund the fight against Islamic state and a budget crisis caused by low oil prices.

-Kurdistan has relied on oil pre-finance deals to improve its fiscal position but has struggled to develop its large gas reserves.
+Kurdistan has relied on oil pre-finance deals to improve its fiscal position but has struggled to develop its large gas reserves, which can require more investment to develop on a longer-term scale.

+The arrival of Rosneft will speed up gas development, which has so far largely been driven by mid-sized companies.

 For Rosneft, the world’s largest publicly listed oil company by production, the deal is a major boost to its international gas ambitions.
 Rosneft has long sought to challenge Gazprom, Russia’s gas export monopoly, in supplying gas to Europe.